kannibalox/pyrosimple/docs/pyrotorque-jobs.md

 ## Tree Watch

 This job is for loading torrents into rtorrent.
-While the native tools work well enough for simply loading torrents, this jobs allows for additional features like conditional logic and invalid file handling.
+While the native tools work well enough for simply loading torrents, this job allows for additional features like conditional logic and invalid file handling.

 Note that this job uses inotify, which is much lighter-weight but has